 Democracy, Theatre, Rational Thought, Logic, Philosophy, History, Trial by jury, the Olympics, Classical Art & Architecture, along with the foundation of modern medicine and scientific thought are a few of the most important achievements of ancient Greece.

-Bronze age to Roman Administration
+From the Bronze age to Roman Administration

 Roman Era to Present